-CYFD coordinates with the New Mexico Public Education Department (PED) to ensure consistency with emergency planning efforts.
-The PED Support Bureau Safe Schools Plan School Guide-Fall 2013 aligns with the National Response Framework (NRF) and includes guidance and recommendations from the Guide for Developing High-Quality School Emergency Operation Plans (2013).
-Get update with PED and DOH on 05-23-2018
+ECECD coordinates with the New Mexico Public Education Department (PED) to ensure consistency with emergency planning efforts.
+The PED Support Bureau Safe Schools Plan School Guide-Fall 2020 aligns with the National Response Framework (NRF) and includes guidance and recommendations from the Guide for Developing High-Quality School Emergency Operation Plans (2020).